stilt0n/Dependor/CONTRIBUTING.md

 #### Finish Index Maps

-ES Imports have a cool, but challenging to parse feature, you can import from a directory that has an `index.js` file in it:
+ES Imports have a cool, but challenging to parse, feature: you can import from a directory that has an `index.js` file in it:

 ```js
 // In foo.js